Why Does Time Go By So Fast When You Sleep?

 Have you ever had a dream that felt like it lasted for hours, but in fact it was only a minute or two?
 Dreams can really deceive your brain into thinking a lot of time has passed due to the activity that it goes through.

-During the REM sleep stage, you receive an overload of stimulation.
-This gives your brain a barrage of reference points for the passing of time, which leaves you with the impression that hours have passed despite it only being a few minutes.
+During the REM sleep stage, your brain can receive an overload of stimulation.
+This gives your brain a lot of potential reference points for the passing of time, which leaves you with the impression that hours have passed despite it only being a few minutes.

-In summary, lower brain activity makes time pass quicker, whilst higher brain activity makes time pass slower.
-It can be difficult to wrap your head around, conscious or otherwise, but your perception of time changes as your brain shuts down then boots up again.
+It can be difficult to wrap your head around this concept, conscious or otherwise, but your perception of time changes as your brain shuts down then boots up again.

-See if you can guess how long you’ve been asleep the next time you stir in the night.
-Depending on the stages of sleep you’ve experienced, you’ll probably be way out in your estimation.
+A fun game to play is to see if you can guess how long you’ve been asleep the next time you stir in the night.
+Depending on the stage of sleep you’ve just experienced, it is entirely possible you will be completely off in your estimation.